-5.3.1 Finding and repairing leaks on the public side of reticulation network
+5.3.1 Finding and repairing leaks on the public side of the reticulation network

-Using information from the Wateroutlook monitoring and reporting tool, Council will monitor zones weekly to prioritise zones for leak investigation and repairs.
-Otaki will be an important focus for 2020/21, as well as monitor Paekakariki night flows for any return of the high leakage rates.
+Using information from the water-use monitoring and reporting tool, the Council will monitor zones weekly to prioritise zones for leak investigation and repairs.
+Otaki will be an important focus for 2021/22, and monitoring Paekakariki night flows for any return of the high leakage rates.